 Wonderful and cheerful apartment with communal pool in Javea, on the Costa Blanca, Spain for 6 persons

 Large and comfortable apartment in Javea, on the Costa Blanca, Spain with communal pool for 8 persons

-Modern and comfortable apartment with communal pool in Javea, on the Costa Blanca, Spain for 4 persons
+Modern and comfortable apartment in Javea, Costa Blanca, Spain with communal pool for 4 persons

 Beautiful and comfortable apartment in Javea, on the Costa Blanca, Spain for 7 persons